-12. Imports of Western technology will therefore continue to be necessary to meet growth targets in the medium term, particularly in compensating for future manpower shortages and in easing bottlenecks in fields such as the chemical and automobile industries, computerisation and micro-circuitry and petrochemicals.
-In the critical energy sector, the USSR will continue to need Western technical know-how and highly specialized equipment in order to counter the expected fall in oil output.
-Although the absorption and utilisation of imported technology will remain slow by Western standards, keeping the general level of civilian technology in advanced areas below that in Alliance countries, it will still make a considerable contribution to productivity, thus reducing internal pressures to divert resources from military to civilian sectors.
-At the same time, hard currency shortages may result in a greater use of turn-key and other projects incorporating buy-back deals, licensing arrangements, and technical assistance and training as alternatives to outright purchases of technology.
+- 12. Imports of Western technology will therefore continue to be needed to meet growth targets in the medium term, particularly in compensating for future manpower shortages and in promoting rapid growth in such fields as the chemical and automobile industries, computerisation and micro-circuitry, and In the critical energy sector, the USSR will petrochemicals. continue to need Western technical know-how and highly specialized equipment in order to achieve levels of oil and natural gas output adequate to satisfy anticipated demand.
+Although the absorption and utilisation of imported technology will remain slow by Western standards, such technology will continue to give a considerable boost to capital productivity (in some instances, two and a half times the productivity of similar At the same time, hard currency shortages Soviet technology). may cause curtailment of technology imports, except in such forms as buy-back deals, licensing arrangements, and technical assistance and training. - 13.
+The USSR is currently making a more systematic attempt to restore its balance of payments by the standard method of exporting more and importing less, and by selling gold and arms, boosting its invisible earnings and concluding barter deals.

-13. The USSR is currently making a more systematic attempt to restore its balance of payments by the standard method of exporting more and importing less, and by selling gold and arms, boosting its invisible earnings and concluding barter deals.
-In the longer term, however, too sharp a drop in critical imports could jeopardise growth objectives, while export demands to Western countries will be determined by international market conditions.
-Soviet indebtedness will increase with the need for Western credits, although the growing burden of debt service (\$4 billion or some 26% of export earnings in 1978) is likely to neutralise any favourable impact that additional credits could have on Soviet import capacity.
+Assuming no marked change in the quality of Soviet industrial exports, however, Western demand for them will continue to depend principally on Western economic conditions.
+Soviet import capacity, on the other hand, will continue to depend to some extent on the availability of Western credits, which may be constrained by the USSR's growing burden of debt service (which appears likely to reach \$4 billion or some 26% of export earnings in 1978).